‘Maxim’ Model Bri Teresi Sizzles In Black Lace Panties And Crop Top In New Racy Snap

 “Wow!!
 I do not get tired of saying that you are very beautiful!”

-Other fans either praised the model by using heart, kiss, fire and peach emoji, or wrote words and phrases like “amazing doll,” “perfect,” “you are so sexy,” “gorgeous,” and “you look stunning.”
+Other fans either praised the model by using heart, kiss, fire, and peach emoji or wrote words and phrases like “amazing doll,” “perfect,” “you are so sexy,” “gorgeous,” and “you look stunning.”

-Before sharing the current snap, Bri teased her fans with a set of stylish pictures where she was featured rocking a skimpy red jacket and black mini skirt that she paired with black high heels.
-The model posed while sitting on a motorbike, wore her hair down and opted for a full face of makeup to ramp up the glamour.
+Before sharing the current snap, Bri teased her fans with a set of stylish pictures where she was featured rocking a skimpy red jacket and black miniskirt that she paired with black high heels.
+The model posed while sitting on a motorbike, wore her hair down, and opted for a full face of makeup to ramp up the glamour.

-As of this writing, the snap has accrued about 8,000 likes and over 160 comments wherein fans praised the model for her hot figure as well as her sense of style.
+As of this writing, the snap has garnered about 8,000 likes and over 160 comments, where fans praised the model for her hot figure as well as her sense of style.

 As The Inquisitr has previously noted, Bri was born in Silicon Valley and has been a part of the modeling industry since 2015.
-Quoting Maxim magazine, the article further revealed that the mode is very ambitious and also possesses entrepreneurial qualities.
+Quoting Maxim magazine, the article further revealed that the model is very ambitious and also possesses entrepreneurial qualities.